ricardodantas/Meshtastic-BBS/README.md

 1. **Edit the service file**

-   First, edit the mesh-bbs.service file using your preferred text editor.
+   First, edit the `meshtastic-bbs.service` file using your preferred text editor.
 The 3 following lines in that file are what we need to edit:

    ```sh
    User=pi